-The Hive: a gallery of more than 70 trades
+The Hive: a gallery of close to 80 trades

 The Comédie-Française is the only institution in France to perpetuate the principle of alternation as a key feature of its organisation.
 First and foremost, this concerns the practice of alternating the productions staged at the Salle Richelieu, where up to five different plays are performed in the same week, while daily rehearsals are held for a sixth.